Streams data flow: ingest (RTMP/SRT/WHIP/TUS2) → transcode → CMAF over MoQT → signed playback to browsers and native SDKs.

 - Video: H.264/AVC (

-avc1.*) on the broad-compatibility path; the codec string is declared per track in the catalog. - Audio: Opus or AAC (
+avc1.*) on the broad-compatibility path.
+The catalog declares the codec string per track. - Audio: Opus or AAC (

-ftyp+moovinit segment, thenmoof+mdatmedia fragments, fed straight into the browser’sMediaSource. - Fallback: LL-HLS (Low-Latency HLS) over HTTPS for environments where WebTransport isn’t available.
-The CMAF segments are the same bytes; only the delivery framing changes.
+ftyp+moovinit segment, thenmoof+mdatmedia fragments.
+The viewer feeds them directly into the browser’sMediaSource. - Fallback: LL-HLS (Low-Latency HLS) over HTTPS for environments where WebTransport is not available.
+The CMAF segments are the same bytes.
+Only the delivery framing changes.

 Signed playback (JWT)

-Playback is authorized by a short-lived JWT minted from one of the org’s signing keys (Ed25519 by default, RS256 optional).
+A short-lived JWT authorizes playback.
+The JWT is minted from one of the org’s signing keys (Ed25519 by default, RS256 optional).
 The control plane returns a playback URL with the token already attached as?tok=.
-The relay verifies
+The

-the JWT inside the SUBSCRIBE handler; a bad or expired token closes the session
+relay checks the JWT inside the SUBSCRIBE handler.
+A bad or expired token

 - Realtime Tracks — the MoQT publish/subscribe primitive underneath every modality.